Constellation: Terminology

 The word constellation comes from the Late Latin term cōnstellātiō, which can be translated as "set of stars"; it came into use in Middle English during the 14th century.
 The Ancient Greek word for constellation is ἄστρον (astron).
 These terms historically referred to any recognisable pattern of stars whose appearance was associated with mythological characters or creatures, earthbound animals, or objects.
 Over time, among European astronomers, the constellations became clearly defined and widely recognised.
-In the 20th century, the International Astronomical Union (IAU) recognized 88 constellations.
+In the 20th century, the International Astronomical Union (IAU) recognized 88 constellations, each of which has a Latin name.

 A constellation or star that never sets below the horizon when viewed from a particular latitude on Earth is termed circumpolar.
 From the North Pole or South Pole, all constellations south or north of the celestial equator are circumpolar.
 Depending on the definition, equatorial constellations may include those that lie between declinations 45° north and 45° south, or those that pass through the declination range of the ecliptic (or zodiac) ranging between 23.5° north and 23.5° south.

 Stars in constellations can appear near each other in the sky, but they usually lie at a variety of distances away from the Earth.
 Since each star has its own independent motion, all constellations will change slowly over time.
 After tens to hundreds of thousands of years, familiar outlines will become unrecognizable.
 Astronomers can predict the past or future constellation outlines by measuring common proper motions of individual stars by accurate astrometry and their radial velocities by astronomical spectroscopy.

 The 88 constellations recognized by the IAU as well as those by cultures throughout history are imagined figures and shapes derived from the patterns of stars in the observable sky.
 Many officially recognized constellations are based on the imaginations of ancient Near Eastern and Mediterranean mythologies.
 Some of these stories seem to relate to the appearance of the constellations, e.g. the assassination of Orion by Scorpius, their constellations appearing at opposite times of year.